Mindaugas Bilius

 Mindaugas Bilius (born 13 February 1982) is a Lithuanian Paralympic athlete with cerebral palsy.

+Career

 He represented Lithuania at the 2012 Summer Paralympics and at the 2016 Summer Paralympics and he won two medals, both in 2016: the gold medal in the men's shot put F37 event and the silver medal in the men's discus throw F37 event.

 At the 2017 World Championships he won the gold medal in the men's shot put F37 event.